 Georgia Tech Transfer GPA

-Georgia Tech Transfer Writing Supplement
+Georgia Tech Writing Supplement

 Two essays of 300 words each (max) are required as part of the transfer application.
 The purpose of the essays is to assess your writing ability and, more importantly, to learn more about you as an individual.
 This portion of the application helps us get to know you, assess mutual fit and better understand what you could contribute to Georgia Tech.

-Georgia Tech Transfer Decision Date?
+Georgia Tech Decision Date

-If you are looking for information on how to apply to Georgia Tech as a first year student, you may find the following blogs to be of interest:
+If you are looking for information on how to apply to Georgia Tech as a first-year student, you may find the following blogs to be of interest:

 Those searching for application info on other institutions may wish to visit our Dataverse pages/blogs: